 Early Childhood Education

-Theoretically, Croatian children and their parents could benefit from childcare options as soon as the kids are six months old.
+Theoretically, Croatian children and their parents can benefit from childcare options as soon as the kids are six months old.
 In reality, though, few children under the age of 12 months are looked after in nurseries – around 200 in the entire country, according to recent statistics.
 Expat families living in Croatia should be aware that childcare facilities suitable for infants and younger toddlers are few and far between.
 They tend to be located in larger cities like Zagreb, Split, Rijeka, Osijek, or Pula.

-The language in the classroom is usually Croatian, and pupils learn to write using the Latin alphabet.
+The language in the classroom is Croatian, and pupils learn to write using the Latin alphabet.
 However, official minorities, especially Serbs, also have the right to receive education in their own mother tongue and may use a different writing system (such as the Cyrillic script, as one of the two Serbian alphabets).

 Once schoolchildren have finished the first four grades, they proceed to lower secondary school.
-Now they receive additional lessons in history, geography, biology, chemistry, physics, IT, and at least one foreign language other than English (e.g. German or Italian).
+Now they receive additional lessons in history, geography, biology, chemistry, physics, IT, and at least one foreign language other than English, e.g. German or Italian.
 The lower secondary cycle of the Croatian education system includes grades four to eight.

 Local vs. International Schools